nixworks/public/news/2011/07/6/index.md

 ##### European Commission
 ### [The European Commission denounces international credit ratings agencies as "questionable" after Portugal is downgraded by Moody's, while Greece's foreign minister Stavros Lambrinidis calls their behaviour "madness". ](/news/2011/07/6/the-european-commission-denounces-international-credit-ratings-agencies-as-questionable-after-portugal-is-downgraded-by-moody-s-while-gre.md)
-_Context: Greece, Moody's, European Commission, Stavros Lambrinidis, Portugal_
+_Context: European Commission, Greece, Moody's, Portugal, Stavros Lambrinidis_

 ##### Japan
 ### [Japan's Jiji Press reports that the country will conduct stress tests for all nuclear reactors in the country. ](/news/2011/07/6/japan-s-jiji-press-reports-that-the-country-will-conduct-stress-tests-for-all-nuclear-reactors-in-the-country.md)
-_Context: nuclear reactor, Japan, Jiji Press_
+_Context: nuclear reactor, Jiji Press, Japan_

 ##### Afghanistan
 ### [Authorities report that a cargo plane has crashed in eastern Afghanistan with casualties feared. ](/news/2011/07/6/authorities-report-that-a-cargo-plane-has-crashed-in-eastern-afghanistan-with-casualties-feared.md)